ejm714/scipy_proceedings/papers/emily_dorne/main.md

 An example of the @fig:10m image at 30m resolution
 :::

-The limitations of current monitoring techniques highlight the urgent need for more advanced, precise, and accessible tools to detect and manage HABs.
-This gap in effective monitoring necessitates the development of innovative solutions that utilize higher resolution publicly available satellite data imagery and computationally efficient machine learning models to quickly and effectively detect the presence and extent of harmful algal blooms.
+- [ ] TODO: I would combine these into one figure with the two images next to one another.

+Effectively monitoring inland HABs and protecting public health requires developing new innovative tools that capture a higher spatial resolution, can be run quickly and frequently, and are accessible to decision makers.
+CyFi aims to fill this gap by incorporating higher-resolution satellite imagery, an efficient tree-based model, and a user-friendly command line interface.

 # Methods

 ## Machine learning competition

-CyFi has its origins in the [Tick Tick Bloom: Harmful Algal Detection Challenge](https://www.drivendata.org/competitions/143/tick-tick-bloom/), which ran from December 2022 to February 2023.
-This machine learning competition sought to harness the power of community-driven innovation and was created by DrivenData on behalf of NASA and in collaboration with NOAA, the U.S. Environmental Protection Agency, the U.S. Geological Survey, the U.S. Department of Defense Defense Innovation Unit, Berkeley AI Research, and Microsoft AI for Earth.
+The machine learning approach in CyFi was originally developed as part of the [Tick Tick Bloom: Harmful Algal Detection Challenge](https://www.drivendata.org/competitions/143/tick-tick-bloom/), which ran from December 2022 to February 2023.
+Machine learning competition can harness the power of community-driven innovation and rapidly test a wide variety of possible data sources, model architectures, and features.
+Tick Tick Bloom was created by DrivenData on behalf of NASA and in collaboration with NOAA, the U.S. Environmental Protection Agency, the U.S. Geological Survey, the U.S. Department of Defense Defense Innovation Unit, Berkeley AI Research, and Microsoft AI for Earth.

-The goal in that challenge was to detect and classify the severity of cyanobacteria blooms in small, inland water bodies using publicly available [satellite](https://www.drivendata.org/competitions/143/tick-tick-bloom/page/650/#satellite-imagery), [climate](https://www.drivendata.org/competitions/143/tick-tick-bloom/page/650/#climate-data), and [elevation](https://www.drivendata.org/competitions/143/tick-tick-bloom/page/650/#elevation-data) data.
-The ground measurement labels against which predictions were evaluated were manually collected ground samples that had been analyzed for cyanobacteria density.
+In the Tick Tick Bloom challenge, over 1,300 participants competed to detect cyanobacteria blooms in small, inland water bodies using publicly available [satellite](https://www.drivendata.org/competitions/143/tick-tick-bloom/page/650/#satellite-imagery), [climate](https://www.drivendata.org/competitions/143/tick-tick-bloom/page/650/#climate-data), and [elevation](https://www.drivendata.org/competitions/143/tick-tick-bloom/page/650/#elevation-data) data.
+Models were trained and evaluated using a set of manually collected water samples that had been analyzed for cyanobacteria density.
 Labels were sourced from 14 data providers across the U.S., shown in @fig:ttb_datasets.
-The full dataset containing 23,570 in-situ cyanobacteria measurements is publicly available through the [SeaBASS data archive](https://seabass.gsfc.nasa.gov/archive/NASA_HEADQUARTERS/SGupta/CAML/CAML_2013_2021).
+The full dataset containing 23,570 in-situ cyanobacteria measurements is publicly available through the [SeaBASS data archive](https://www.drivendata.org/competitions/143/tick-tick-bloom/page/879/).

 :::{figure} ttb_datasets.png
 :label: fig:ttb_datasets
 Labeled samples used in the Tick Tick Bloom competition colored by dataset provider.
 :::

 Participants predicted a severity category for a given sampling point as shown in @tbl:severity_categories.
-These ranges were based on EPA guidelines.
+These ranges were informed by WHO guidelines (https://www.epa.gov/sites/default/files/2019-09/documents/recommend-cyano-rec-water-2019-update.pdf, page 5).

-- [ ] TODO: add link to EPA guidelines
+- [ ] TODO: format citation link to EPA guidelines

 ```{list-table} Severity categories used in the Tick Tick Bloom competition
 :label: tbl:severity_categories